ctu-mrs/mrs_core_examples/cpp/waypoint_flier/README.md

     odom_uav_ = *msg;
   }
   ```

-* Use `ros::Time::waitForValid()` after creating node handle `ros::NodeHandle nh("~")`
-* When a nodelet is initialized, the method `onInit()` is called.
+* When a component is initialized, the method `intialize()` is called.
 In the method, the subscribers are initialized, and callbacks are bound to them.
-The callbacks can run even before the `onInit()` method ends, which can lead to some variables being still not initialized, parameters not loaded, etc. This can be prevented by using an `is_initialized_`, initializing it to `false` at the beginning of `onInit()` and setting it to true at the end.
+The callbacks can run even before the `intialize()` method ends, which can lead to some variables being still not initialized, parameters not loaded, etc. This can be prevented by using an `is_initialized_`, initializing it to `false` at the beginning of `intialize()` and setting it to true at the end.
 Every callback should check this variable and continue only when it is `true`.
 * Use `mrs_lib::ParamLoader` class to load parameters from launch files and config files.
 This class checks whether the parameter was actually loaded, which can save a lot of debugging.
 Furthermore, loading matrices into config files becomes much simpler.
-* For printing debug info to terminal use `ROS_INFO()`, `ROS_WARN()`, `ROS_ERROR()` macros.
-Do not spam the terminal by printing a variable every time a callback is called, use for example `ROS_INFO_THROTTLE(1.0, "dog")` to print *dog* not more often than every second.
+* For printing debug info to terminal use `RCLCPP_INFO()`, `RCLCPP_WARN()`, `RCLCPP_ERROR()` macros.
+Do not spam the terminal by printing a variable every time a callback is called, use for example `RCLCPP_INFO_THROTTLE(node_->get_logger(), *clock_, 1.0, "dog")` to print *dog* not more often than every second.
 Other animals can also be used for debugging purposes.
 * If you need to execute a piece of code periodically, do not use sleep in a loop, or anything similar.
-The ROS API provides `ros::Timer` class for this purposes, which executes a callback every time the timer expires.
+The ROS API provides `rclcpp::TimerBase` class for this purposes, which executes a callback every time the timer expires.
 * Always check whether all subscribed messages are coming.
 If not, print a warning.
 Then you know the problem is not in your nodelet and you know to look for the problem in topic remapping or the node publishing it.